Victorpagotto/Victorpagotto/README.md

 -------------
 English

 Having the passion for the creative liberty coding gives me, I now prepare myself to become capable of full-stack development.
-As of known tools for achieving this, in short version, the list goes as: JavaScript, Typescript, HTML, CSS, React, Node, SQL and Docker, besides some other tools used as complement to those ones, like Jest, Redux, Express and Sequelize.
+As of known tools for achieving this, in short version, the list goes as: JavaScript, Typescript, HTML, CSS, React, Node, MySQL, PostgreSQL and Docker, besides some other tools used as complement to those ones, like Jest, Redux, Express and Sequelize.

 * See my portfolio at [Victor Pagotto](https://victorpagotto.github.io/)
 * Contact me at [victor.pagotto12@gmail.com](mailto:victor.pagotto12@gmail.com)